-After what felt like an eternity.
-I started seeing some success.
+After what felt like an eternity, I started seeing some success.
 I got a few interviews and ultimately a good job.
-I can say with near certainty that most of you who are in transition, it will take you longer than you expected to get the job you hoped for.
+I can say with near certainty that most of you who are in transition, it will take you longer than you expected to get the job you'd hoped for.
 You'll be told "no" over and over and over again.
 Don't let this deter you.
 Understand that this happens to everyone, not just you.
-Also understand that if you keep moving your feet, good things will happen to you.
+Also, understand that if you keep moving your feet, good things will happen to you.
 Don't give up, no matter how hopeless you feel.

 2) "There is Nothing to Fear but Fear Itself." - Franklin Roosevelt

-Franklin Roosevelt said this in his first inaugural address.
-The country was in the depths of the Great Depression.
+Franklin Roosevelt said this in his first inaugural address, when the country was in the depths of the Great Depression.
 Though things were bad economically, a big part of the country's problem was psychological.
-We'd just won World War I and were riding the high tide of the Roaring Twenties when all of a sudden we got knocked on our butts.
+We'd won World War I and were riding the high tide of the Roaring Twenties when all of a sudden we got knocked on our butts.
 Nothing was going right for us.
 We started to become fearful of our future.
 Personal despair became common as the breadlines grew longer.

-When we assume the worst case scenario is the likely result of our actions, we will never do it.
+When we assume the worst case scenario is going to happen when we try something, we will never do it.
 We have to remember that things will almost never be anything close to what we imagine.
 More often than not, it will be much, much better.
 No one is going to laugh at you when you get up to speak.
 Your boss won't fire you if you disagree with them (so long as you're not being a jerk about it).
 And an employer won't withdraw their offer if you try to negotiate with them.

 Don't let fear prevent you from achieving.